boris5000/YGOBC/README.md

 ```

 ## Using the App.
-Give the package some time to bake.
-Once it you see the red error text on the app you are good to go!.
+Give the App some time to bake.
+Once you see the red error text on the app you are good to go!.
 Click the browse button and select a .csv file as obtained by exporting from db.ygoprodeck.com/collection/

+You will be able to search various properies of cards specific to your collection and even add them into a

 ###
 If you run into any dependencies errors, just run the following bit of code inside an R session.